 The bony pelvis, comprised of the ilium (iliac wings), ischium, and pubis, forms an anatomic ring with the sacrum.
 Due to the amount of force that is required to fracture this ring, a fracture in one part of the pelvis is frequently accompanied by a fracture or damage to ligaments or structures within or outside of the pelvis.

 The Young-Burgessclassification distinguishes various pelvic ring injuries mechanistically, with common fracture patterns correlating with the direction of applied impact at the time of injury.
-This classification is still the most commonly used classification system for the evaluation of pelvic ring injuries in orthopaedic trauma surgery, and is very useful in guiding initial management.
+This classification is still the most commonly used classification system for the evaluation of pelvic ring injuries in orthopedic trauma surgery and is very useful in guiding initial management.

 The three mechanisms of injury described by the Young-Burgess classification are as follows: anterior to posterior compression injuries (APC), lateral compression injuries (LC), and vertical shear injuries (VS)

-APC Type I: APC I injuries are defined by a disruption of the symphyseal ligaments only, and is typically caused by isolated disruption of the symphyseal ligaments.
+APC Type I: APC I injuries are defined by a disruption of the symphyseal ligaments only and are typically caused by isolated disruption of the symphyseal ligaments.

 APC Type III: APC III injuries are defined as the disruption of both the anterior and posterior sacroiliac ligaments, including the posterior sacroiliac complex, the strongest ligaments in the body.APC III injuries have the highest rate of mortality, blood loss, and need for transfusion of all pelvic ring injuries